hsdaanaa/SplitFolder/README.md

 ## SplitFolder
-Storing a great many files (e.g., 10,000 files or above) in a single folder can slow down computer performance dramatically in many respects
+Storing many files (e.g., 10,000 files or above) in a single folder can slow down computer performance dramatically in many respects
-(e.g., file indexing) and can be risky.
-SplitFolder addresses this issue by creating dividing an input folder into subfolders.
+(e.g., file indexing).
+SplitFolder attempts to address this issue by dividing an input folder into subfolders (files are copied rather than moved)

 ### Required data
     A folder containing one or more files.